radwankakar/infrastructure/docs/how-we-work/app-support-process.md

 * For a technical question, email headstart-hosting@truss.works

 ### Change Request
-For something you need done by the hosting team that is not a bug, please create a ticket in [JIRA](https://ocio-jira.acf.hhs.gov/secure/CreateIssue!default.jspa).
+For something you need done by the hosting team that is not a bug with the infrastructure, please create a ticket in [JIRA](https://ocio-jira.acf.hhs.gov/secure/CreateIssue!default.jspa).

 #### Ticket template
 * **Project**: OHS Hosting (OHSH)